 Have you been counting sheep at night rather than sleeping tight?
-The present state of the Coronavirus has filled the lives with so much fear, stress, and anxiety that people lost the count of the day they had good sleep.
-The tension in the air affected each being differently.
+The present state of the Coronavirus has filled lives with so much fear, stress, and anxiety that people lost count of the day they had good sleep.
+The tension in the air affected each being different.
 Moreover, the inability to leave the houses made it even more difficult to do any physical activity.
-However, yoga for insomnia comes for the rescue at a perfect time.
+However, yoga for insomnia comes to the rescue at a perfect time.

 Some of you might be having sleeping issues but are not sure whether it is an irregular sleeping cycle or whether it is insomnia.
 Thus, having clarity of your issue is the very first step you need to take before healing it permanently, and that too naturally with yoga for insomnia.